davidkiama/Akan-Names/README.md

 ## Project setup and instructions

-I have deployed the page and here is the [link]().
+I have deployed the page and here is the [link](https://davidkiama.github.io/Akan-Names/).
 You can also download the entire folder and open the html file on your browser.

 ## Support and contact details

-If you have any questions, ideas or concerns, kindly reach out to me via email : davidkiama98@gmail.com
+If you have any questions, ideas or concerns, kindly reach out to me via email : david.kiama@student.moringaschool.com

 ## Licence